kworkflow/kworkflow/documentation/content/installanduninstall.rst

    Beware that the following command is dangerous!
 Use it only if you are entirely aware of what are you doing.
 We do not recommend it!

-If you want to remove all files under kw management (e.g., config files and data statistic), you can use::
+If you want to remove all files under kw management (e.g., ~/.kw files and data statistic), you can use::

   ./setup.sh --completely-remove